Sickness absence is an unavoidable occurrence that all employers will experience at one stage or another.

 - When they feel they will be able to return to work.

-Ensure that this meeting is organised to be held in a private place.
-Employees are often absent from work due to illness and may be sensitive to this matter.
+Employees who are absent from work due to illness are likely to want privacy.
 By conducting the welfare meeting in private, you’ll be demonstrating your consideration for their situation and protecting their right to privacy.

-Offer methods of support in the meeting, such as reassuring the employee that they’re missed at work.
-Also, assure them that you’ll consider any reasonable requirements that may facilitate their return to work
+You can use the meeting as a forum to discuss supports that could facilitate a return to work.
+Reassure the employee that they’re missed at work and let them know that you’ll consider any reasonable requirements that may facilitate their return to work.

 After the informal welfare meeting